WHIZ (AM): Sale to Marquee Broadcasting

 In April 2022, the sale of the entire WHIZ Media Group to Marquee Broadcasting was announced after four generations of Littick family ownership.
 WHIZ, WHIZ-FM (92.7) (Note: This replaced the original WHIZ-FM, which relocated to Baltimore, Ohio, in 2008.) and WZVL would be Marquee's first radio properties.
 WHIZ president Hank Littick made the decision to sell their broadcasting assets following recent ownership consolidation throughout the television industry and selected Marquee, which operates similar small-market television stations in Bowling Green, Kentucky, and Salisbury, Maryland.
 The sale was completed on July 15, 2022, with Littick concurrently announcing his retirement.
 The original WHIZ-FM, which had been leased out to different operators starting in 2010, was retained and later sold to Educational Media Foundation on November 8, 2024, for $2 million.

 Programming

-Brenda Larrick is the station's lead local music personality; syndicated talk show hosts include Dan Bongino, Dave Ramsey and Gary Sullivan.
+Brenda Larrick is the station's lead local music personality; syndicated talk show hosts include Dave Ramsey and Gary Sullivan.
 WHIZ also live carries play-by-play from the Cincinnati Bengals, Cincinnati Reds, Columbus Blue Jackets and Ohio State Buckeyes radio networks.